HVAC Services in Indianapolis, Indiana

 Many Indianapolis homes built from the 1920s through 1970s have original or aging ductwork that leaks conditioned air, harbors dust and allergens, and reduces system efficiency by 20-40%.
 The NADCA recommends duct cleaning every 5-7 years, but most Indy homeowners go 10+ years.
 Leaky ducts in unconditioned crawl spaces or attics waste energy and can pull in mold spores, especially during humid summers.
 Duct cleaning in Indianapolis costs $349-$522.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Indianapolis hvac pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Indianapolis hvac provider.

 Verify the thermostat is set correctly and has power (replace batteries if needed).
 Check your breaker panel for tripped circuits.
 For gas furnaces, ensure the gas valve is in the 'on' position.
 Many Indianapolis 'no heat' calls are resolved by these simple checks.